bparanj/crystal/security/networking/dhcp.md

 1. Instead of configuring a static IP address on the host device itself, you configure the DHCP server to always assign a specific IP address to that device.

-2. This is typically done by associating the device's MAC address with a particular IP address in the DHCP server's configuration.
+2. This is  done by associating the device's MAC address with a particular IP address in the DHCP server's configuration.

 3. When the device requests an IP address from the DHCP server, the server recognizes its MAC address and assigns it the pre-configured IP address.